vapor/docs/docs/deploy/fly.md

 fly logs
 ```

-## More
+## Next steps
-You can easily scale your apps vertically and horizontally across multiple regions, set up autoscaling, add persistent volumes, and create distributed app clusters.
-For all of this and more, see the [complete documentation on fly.io](https://fly.io/docs/).
+Now that your Vapor app is deployed, there is a lot more you can do such as scaling your apps vertically and horizontally across multiple regions, setting up autoscaling, adding persistent volumes, or even creating distributed app clusters.
+The best place to learn how to do all of this and more is the [Fly documentation](https://fly.io/docs/).